Achievable logoAchievable logo

 • 95.8

-If you utilize the same “fraction-boot-scoot” method we used with corporate bonds, you can convert the quote to a price.
-The only difference is the presentation of the fraction.
-Let’s look at a few examples.
+If you use the same “fraction-boot-scoot” method we used with corporate bonds, you can convert the quote to a price.
+The only difference is that the fraction is in 32nds.

 A US Government bond is quoted at 95-8.
 What is its price?